MichaelsPlayground/PostQuantumCryptographyBc172/readme.md

 # Post Quantum Cryptography wwith Bouncy Castle

-This version uses a Beta version of Bouncy Castle (1.72 Beta 15) to use most of the PQC finalists and candidates.
+This version uses a final version of Bouncy Castle (1.72) to use most of the PQC finalists and candidates.

 see the Bouncy Castle release notes: https://github.com/bcgit/bc-java/blob/master/docs/releasenotes.html